DataHurdler/Econ-ML/Forecasting/forecasting-en.md

         plot_fitted_forecast(df_all, col)
 ```

 If you would like to run ARIMA from `statsmodels`, you can import `ARIMA` from `statsmodels.tsa.arima.model`. `statsmodels` also provides functions and APIs for other time-series/forecasting methods and models.
-For example, you can test fo stationarity with the augmented Dickey-Fuller unit root test by importing `adfuller` from `statsmodels.tsa.stattools`, or run the Vector Autoregressive Moving Average with exogenous regressors by importing `VARMAX` from `statsmodels.tsa.statespace.varmax`.
+For example, you can test for stationarity with the augmented Dickey-Fuller unit root test by importing `adfuller` from `statsmodels.tsa.stattools`, or run the Vector Autoregressive Moving Average with exogenous regressors by importing `VARMAX` from `statsmodels.tsa.statespace.varmax`.
 In addition, if you would like to do the Box-Cox transformation, you can import `boxcox` from `scipy.stats`.

 ## Artificial Neural Network (ANN)